tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 ### Detailed Analysis and Insights

 **Accuracy**:
-   - Overall, the Marker extractor consistently provides high accuracy scores across all PDF documents.
+   - Marker extractor consistently provides high accuracy scores across all PDF documents.
-   - The Unstructured IO extractor also performs well, often close to the accuracy of the Marker extractor.
+   - Unstructured IO extractor performs well, often close to the accuracy of the Marker extractor.
-   - The PDF Extractor delivers reliable accuracy, with scores that are generally competitive with the other extractors.
+   - EasyOCR shows competitive accuracy, particularly strong in "crowd.pdf" and "thinkpython.pdf".
+   - OCRmyPDF delivers reliable accuracy, leading in "crowd.pdf" and "thinkos.pdf".

 **Time Efficiency**:
-   - The Unstructured IO extractor is the fastest, taking the least time for all PDF documents.
+   - Unstructured IO extractor is the fastest, taking the least time for all PDF documents.
-   - The PDF Extractor is moderately fast, providing a good balance between speed and accuracy.
+   - EasyOCR shows extreme variability in processing times, being exceptionally fast for some documents and very slow for others.
-   - The Marker extractor, despite providing high accuracy, is significantly slower compared to the other two extractors.
+   - Marker extractor, despite providing high accuracy, is significantly slower compared to the other extractors.
+   - OCRmyPDF shows moderate time efficiency, balancing between speed and accuracy.

 **Extractor Recommendations**:
    - **Marker Extractor**: Use when accuracy is the primary concern and processing time is less critical.
 Ideal for scenarios requiring detailed and precise text extraction.
-   - **PDF Extractor**: Use for a balanced approach where both accuracy and speed are important.
-Suitable for applications needing quick results without compromising much on accuracy.
    - **Unstructured IO Extractor**: Use when speed is the primary concern.
 Perfect for real-time applications or scenarios where quick extraction is essential.
+   - **EasyOCR**: Suitable for applications needing variable but often high accuracy with extreme processing time differences.
+   - **OCRmyPDF**: Balanced approach where both accuracy and speed are important, especially for documents where OCR is needed.

 ### Additional Comparisons